fmrtl73/pxdocs/content/install-portworx/cloud/azure/azure-managed-identity-on-aks.md

     }
     ```

-7. Create Kubernetes secret based on Client ID shown above:
+7. Create a Kubernetes secret based on clientId that you retrieved in step 5:

     ```text
     kubectl create secret generic -n kube-system px-azure --from-literal=AZURE_CLIENT_ID=clientId
     ```

-    Example:
+    For example:

     ```text
     kubectl create secret generic -n kube-system px-azure --from-literal=AZURE_CLIENT_ID="68c2bc67-f3a5-459d-9b57-14597efcbc70”
     ```

-8. Follow the steps to generate the Operator and StorageCluster spec in [Install Portworx on AKS using the Operator](/install-portworx/cloud/azure/aks/deploy-px-operator/).
+8. Follow the steps to generate the Operator and StorageCluster spec in [Install Portworx on AKS using the Operator](/install-portworx/cloud/azure/aks/#install-portworx-on-aks-using-the-operator).
 Save the spec for the next step.

 9. Modify the StorageCluster spec that is automatically generated.
 In the `env` section, remove the `AZURE_CLIENT_SECRET` and `AZURE_TENANT_ID` sections.
 The finished section should match the following: